Peugeot e-5008 verdict

 Should you buy one?

 Only if you can get a screaming deal on one.
-At the time of writing this review, we had some E-5008 leasing deals for less than £275 per month, which makes it a much more affordable option than the £400 per month Mercedes EQB, the £500 per month Kia EV9, or the £600 per month Volkswagen ID.
-Buzz LWB.
+At the time of writing this review, we had some E-5008 leasing deals for around £250 per month, which makes it a much more affordable option than the Mercedes EQB, Kia EV9, Volkswagen ID.
+Buzz LWB, all of which cost more than £550 a month.
 In fact, as far as leasing is concerned, the E-5008 is currently the cheapest way of getting seven seats and an electric powertrain.

 But cheap doesn’t always mean good.
-The E-5008 has flawed ergonomics, a poor electric range, compromised dynamics and an unsettled ride.
-I suppose you get what you pay for – and if you’re happy to live with those flaws, this Peugeot makes for quite the bargain.
+The E-5008 has flawed ergonomics, compromised dynamics and an unsettled ride.
+You get what you pay for – and if you’re happy to live with those flaws, this Peugeot makes for quite the bargain.

-And you can’t forget the E-5008’s traditional rivals.
+But the e-5008 doesn’t compare as well to traditional rivals.
 Stick with combustion power and you’ve got a gaggle of incredibly talented (and exceptionally well-developed) seven-seat SUVs that includes the excellent Hyundai Santa Fe and Skoda Kodiaq, both of which cost about the same amount of money as the E-5008 to buy with cash.
-Or, if you’re shopping on a tight budget, there’s always the dirt-cheap Dacia Jogger and Vauxhall Frontera.
+Or, if you’re shopping on a tight budget, there’s always the dirt-cheap Dacia Jogger.

 What we like

 The E-5008 has a big boot, an interesting design language and good build quality.
-I also like Peugeot’s i-Toggle shortcut panel, and the leasing deals are currently very affordable.
+We also like Peugeot’s i-Toggle shortcut panel, and the leasing deals are currently exceptional.
 The rearmost seats are also easy to get into thanks to the wide rear doors.

 What we don’t like